 - Optimal Phytosterol Source

-Antioxidants may also slow aging (See Mitochondrial Theory of Aging), reduce inflammation (See Anti-Inflammatory Antioxidants), improve digestion (See Bulking Up on Antioxidants), and help prevent COPD (See Preventing COPD with Diet).
+Antioxidants may also reduce inflammation (See Anti-Inflammatory Antioxidants), improve digestion (See Bulking Up on Antioxidants), and help prevent COPD (See Preventing COPD with Diet).
 So where are antioxidants found?
 See my series that starts with Antioxidant Content of 3139 Foods and Antioxidant Power of Plant Foods Versus Animal Foods.

 What about the role of antioxidants in other leading causes of death?
 That’s the subject of my video, Food Antioxidants, Stroke, and Heart Disease.